machichiotte/machi01_shad/README.md

 The backend relies on the following Node.js packages:

 - `body-parser`: Middleware for parsing incoming HTTP requests
-- `ccxt`: Library for accessing cryptocurrency exchanges
+- `ccxt`: Library for accessing cryptocurrency platforms
 - `cors`: Middleware for handling Cross-Origin Resource Sharing (CORS) issues
 - `dotenv`: Library for loading environment variables from a `.env` file
 - `express`: Web framework for handling HTTP requests and routes